 Whether your coursework is online or in the classroom, below are the technology recommendations to help make your experience in the College of Business a success.

-All courses have technology guidelines, review the Technology Recommendations section for guidance on hardware and software.
+All courses require access to technology, review the Technology Recommendations section for guidance on hardware and software.

 D2L - Most courses will use D2L Brightspace for course material, announcements and grades.
 Make sure your web browser on your device is properly configured to use the system.
 Run a System Check